 The show was free, and so are the shows today and for the three days afterwards, three times a day.
-Everyone is working for free because of a ‘moral obligation’ to the people of Morecambe.
-The Council that has provided support and essential services, the food bank that has helped feed them and the people that have turned up everyday with things that might be helpful, donations of money, pizza, toys, clothes, solidarity and support.
+Everyone worked for free because of a ‘moral obligation’ to the people of Morecambe.
+The Council that provided support and essential services, the food bank that helped feed them and the people that turned up everyday with things that might be helpful, donations of money, pizza, toys, clothes, solidarity and support.

-People will be sad to see them leave, as the lockdown has eased they’ve worked with local schools and a home schooling network, creating safe and socially distanced spaces for kids and parents to enjoy.
-They’ve performed for artists, and been painted, sketched and photographed.
-Their free candy floss and popcorn on the prom has been a daily event and Sunday Salsa classes became a stage for both Cuban and Morecambe dancers, singers and other performers.
-Watching a performance of a Billy Elliot number, whilst someone performs aerial silks suspended from a digger above Cuban tumblers, has become a Morecambe pandemic tradition.
+People locally were sad to see them leave, as the lockdown eased they worked with local schools and a home schooling network, creating safe and socially distanced spaces for kids and parents to enjoy.
+They performed for artists, were painted, sketched and photographed.
+Their free candy floss and popcorn on the prom was a daily event and Sunday Salsa classes became a stage for both Cuban and Morecambe dancers, singers and other performers.
+Watching a performance of a Billy Elliot number, whilst someone performed aerial silks suspended from a digger above Cuban tumblers, became a Morecambe pandemic tradition.

-Increasingly they have become ‘household’ names.
-For some time everyone knew Olympia, the ‘Ring Mistress’ from the show, but now they know her children, her remarkable partner, Mum and Grandmother, and her dog.
+Increasingly they also became ‘household’ names.
+For some time everyone knew Olympia, the ‘Ring Mistress’ from the show, and now they know her children, her remarkable partner, Mum and Grandmother, and her dog.

 Inevitably the stress of being locked-down as one extended family unit caught up with some and two performers left.
 As money ran out, and the insecurity of whether they would perform again was compounded by falling through the cracks in Government support, keeping things together, and performers practising became more difficult.

-There was a moment recently, sitting in a caravan on a cold afternoon, where someone at the centre of things told me quietly that their optimism was almost gone.
+There was a moment I remember vividly, sitting in a caravan on a cold afternoon, where someone at the centre of things told me quietly that their optimism was almost gone.

 There is no certainty to Circus irrespective of a pandemic, but it’s very easy to be seduced by the romance of a tradition, of childhood memories and the first experiences of live performance, of clowns and trapeze, and the impossible made real in a dark space on the edge of a town.
 Hidden is the hard work of putting up and pulling down, the numerous ‘businesses’ from haulage and catering, to performance and PR, the languages spoken and taught, the performers, families and friends it supports, and who in turn support the circus.